-My new interview came out in the Ridero’s blog.
-This is the largest Russian service for self-publication, but they also have Europe version for the local authors.
-I told about what creativity and tourism have in common, what an ideal traveler should be like and about my great writing dream.
-(Read the original publication in Russian language.)
+My new interview came out in the Ridero blog.
+This is the largest Russian planform for self-publication, which has no analogues in the world.
+In a quite long conversation I told about what creativity and outdoors have in common, what an ideal travelogue should be like and about my Big Writing Dream.
+Enjoy!

 — That’s a good question.
-It’s like a football or music editor/journalist/author, only he/she writes about outdoors.
-Yes, there is such a profession!
+It’s like a football or music editor, journalist or author, only he or she writes about outdoors.
+Yes, there is such a profession.

 The outdoors include hiking, cycling, climbing, kayaking, surfing, yachting — and much more!
-What sets them apart from regular sports — such as running — is that they do not go outdoors in the city or indoors, but outdoors.
-They are often quite extreme sports.
-But they also include fishing, picking mushrooms and berries, horse riding, even just a picnic in the countryside and other less labor-intensive activities — I call them passive.
+What sets them apart from regular sports — such as running — is that people do not go to do these activities in the city or indoors, like in the gym, but outdoors.
+It is often quite extreme sports.
+But it also include fishing, picking mushrooms and berries, horse riding, even just a picnic in the countryside and other less labor-intensive activities — I call them passive.

 — You used to call yourself a travel editor.
 What has changed?

 — The travel editor is the one who writes about travel in general.
-In my seventh year in journalism, I suddenly realized that city attractions, cheap airline tickets and the like were no longer interesting to me.
+In my seventh year in travel journalism and 500+ publications in portfolio, I suddenly realized that city attractions, cheap airline tickets and the like were no longer interesting to me.
 Moreover, 2/3 of my interviews and other publications — I specifically counted — and so were on these topics, not about travel.
+They were outdoor publications.

 This year I gained courage and renamed myself as an outdoor editor.
-In Russia we say: the good way of the boat depends on it’s name.
+In Russia we say: the good travel of the boat depends on it’s name.

 — Why is it better to travel to nature than to cities?